OSGeo/OSGeoLive-doc/en/quickstart/52nSOS_quickstart.rst

   * Starting Tomcat servlet engine tomcat6           [ OK ] <-- Tomcat is running, now

 **Listing 1:** Tomcat Status and Start (password for sudo: user)

-* The development of this version of the 52°North SOS was supported by different projects, organizations, and persons.
-  More details can be found in the `52°North SOS client<http://localhost:8080/52nSOS/index`_.